Wellbeing

 January Blues

-As we enter the third year of the covid pandemic it’s taking its toll.
-I coped really well in 2020 and I threw myself into doing up and selling our London flat.
+I wrote this in January 2022 with the third Monday, the most miserable day of the year, less than a week away.
+The covid pandemic was still a thing and it was all beginning to take its toll.
+I had coped really well in 2020 and I threw myself into doing up and selling our London flat.
 I dreamed of a new life by the coast but in 2021 things didn’t quite go to plan.
-The new home remains tantalisingly out of reach and my partner had to have spinal surgery.
-Now here we are again in January with the third Monday, the most miserable day of the year, less than a week away.
-This post Christmas period is generally acknowledged as being hard on our mental health.
+The new home remained tantalisingly out of reach and my partner had to have spinal surgery.
+The post-Christmas period is generally acknowledged as being hard on our mental health.
 Short and dark days make it difficult to get the sunlight, fresh air and exercise we need.
 Instead my instinct is to comfort eat carbs and drown out my sorrows with alcohol.

 This is my strategy for banishing the January blues.